harjitmoe/ecma35lib/README.md

   - The rest of the control sets.
   - The rest of the DOCS codes.
 - Announcements, and some means of verifying them.
 Preferably by generating ERROR tokens.
+- Some sort of encoder.
-- Some sort of decent API for using in from outside.
+- Some sort of decent API for using it from outside.